-All that could keep a human being from personal wholeness has finally been dealt with in the suffering love of our Saviour.
-THROUGH THE FORGIVENESS HE HAS ACCOMPLISHED, THE DEBILITATING TORMENTS OF AN AILING CONSCIENCE MAY BE NO MORE!!!
+All that could keep anyone from an inner, personal wholeness has finally been dealt with in the suffering love of our Saviour.
+THROUGH THE FORGIVENESS HE HAS the purpose of forgiveness

+ACCOMPLISHED, THE DEBILITATING TORMENTS OF AN AILING CONSCIENCE MAY BE NO MORE!!!